mortie/osyris/README.md

 Function calls are an opening brace, followed by expressions, followed by a closing brace, like this: `(print 10 "hello" name)`.
-The value of the first expression is expected to be a quoted list (or a built-in function).
+The value of the first expression is expected to be a block (or a built-in function).

-Quoted lists are like function calls but preceded by a quote: `'(print 10 "hello" name)`.
+Blocks are like function calls but preceded by a quote: `'(print 10 "hello" name)`.
-When evaluated, a quoted list becomes a list of expressions.
-It's common for functions to take a quoted list as an argument as a kind of callback function.
+When evaluated, a block becomes a list of expressions.
+It's common for functions to take a block as an argument as a kind of callback function.
 Because they're so common, Osyris lets you write them with braces instead: `{print 10 "hello" name}`.

 ## Examples

-`if` is a function which takes a condition and one or two quotes:
+`if` is a function which takes a condition and one or two blocks:

 ```osyris
 (if (> 10 20)